gohugoio/hugoThemesSiteBuilder/README.md

 * Write a meaningful commit message title (e.g. `Add theme my-blog-theme`).
 * Create a pull request and ensure that the preview looks good.

-**Note:** If the PR preview does not appear as expected after you have fixed your theme (missing thumbnail image for example), you can trigger a new preview build as follows:
+> **Note**: If the PR preview does not appear as expected after you have fixed your theme (missing thumbnail image for example), you can trigger a new preview build as follows:

 1. Amend the commit on your PR branch